-4 Verify that the CI relationship form looks like the following.
+d.
+Verify that the CI relationship form looks like the following:

-If you tailored any of these records in Table 3, open the <record_name>.bak.931 record to identify the differences, and merge your customizations in the new record.
+If you tailored any of these records in the above table, open the <record_name>.bak.932 record to identify the differences, and merge your customizations in the new record.

-Task 4: Update the cirelationship dbdict.
+4. Update the cirelationship dbdict.